 In addition, we provide medical and social assistance to Ukrainian refugees in Moldova, for example by sending mobile medical teams and caring for children in refugee shelters.

-The upcoming winter in Ukraine will be a great challenge for the population.
+The current winter in Ukraine is a great challenge for the population.
 In many places, the infrastructure has been severely damaged by fighting, including heating systems, electricity and water pipes.

 Help has been working in Ukraine since 2021 to create new perspectives and better living conditions for displaced people and other disadvantaged groups.
 Due to Russia's attacks, we are now devoting our full attention to emergency aid throughout the country.